drawpile/Drawpile/doc/server-api.md

                 "op": true/false (is session owner),
                 "muted": true/false (is blocked from chat),
                 "mod": true/false (is a moderator),
-                "tls": true/false (is using a secure connection) }, ...
+                "tls": true/false (is using a secure connection), "online": true/false (if false, this user is no longer logged in) }, ...
         ],
         "listings": [